Karol D. Witkowski: Paintings

 Karl Witkowski painted the elite in Newark (New Jersey, USA) and his skills as a portraitist to the wealthy were always in demand.
-But ironically it was his paintings of newsboys and street urchins in the same city that brought him lasting recognition.
-His paintings of children are remarkable for their odd combination of sentimentalism and realism.
+He painted newsboys and street urchins in Newark combining sentimentalism and realism.
 Karl Witkowski as an eminent European artist gave an entirely new study in American newsboy life, his paintings have a characteristic humor and brightness, they are serious or humorous.

 Paintings executed by Witkowski during his time in the United States: